 - class 3b: extension of gas or abscess to pararenal space

 - class 4: bilateral emphysematous pyelonephritis or solitary kidney with emphysematous pyelonephritis

 Treatment and prognosis

-In mild cases, intravenous antibiotics are administered and percutaneous catheter drainage of perirenal or retroperitoneal collections is done.
-Severe cases often warrant a nephrectomy.
+In mild cases, treatment is with intravenous antibiotics.
+Percutaneous catheter drainage of perirenal or retroperitoneal collections can be performed.
+Severe cases may warrant nephrectomy.